sarkalep123/Cricket-game/README.md

 # Cricket-game
-This is my second git repository
+This is my second git repository.
+Author - Priyanka Sarkale